o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp-jira.md

 1. When you are finished, click **Save Settings**\.
 ![\[Click Save Settings for Jira integration and field mappings\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-jira-11.png)

-## Creating Jira Tickets Manually<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-jira-submitting-jira-tickets-manually"></a>
+## Creating Jira Tickets Manually {#cloud-canvas-cloud-gem-defect-reporter-cgp-jira-submitting-jira-tickets-manually}

 You can create Jira tickets based on the defect reports that you have received\.